hgbdev/cursor-agent-notifier/README.md

 - **Permission denied**: Check execute permissions on the script (`chmod +x notify-cursor.sh`)
 - **Script not found**: Verify the path in your Cursor instructions matches where you saved the script
 - **Terminal-notifier not found**: Make sure it's installed and in your PATH

+## Cursor's Built-in Sound Notification

+As of March 2025, Cursor includes a built-in sound notification feature that plays a sound when a chat is finished.
+You can enable this feature in Cursor by:

+1. Open Cursor Settings
+2. Navigate to Features → Chat → Play sound on finish
+3. Toggle the feature on

+This script works independently from Cursor's sound notification feature - you can use either or both depending on your preferences.

 ## Windows Users